asanchez75/webfm/README.txt

   - The 'Maximum resolution for uploaded images' input functions in the same fashion as the root upload.module.

+  - 'Default File Permissions' set the file level permissions for files inserted into the database.
+The exception is file uploads that create a version overwrite whereby the new file inherits the permissions from the previous file.

   - Roles that are granted the 'access webfm' permission will receive additional configuration fields for root path, extension white list, max upload file size and max total upload size.
 Roles with the 'access webfm' right but without a